knobs-dials/duppy/README.md

 Duplicate file detection

-Checks blocks of content at a time, with the idea that when you have a lot of large mostly-unique files, we can avoid reading most contents, as unique files are usually unique in the first few dozen KB
+Checks blocks of content at a time, with the idea that when you have a lot of large mostly-unique files, we can avoid reading most contents, as unique files are usually unique in the first few dozen kilobytes.

-That said, on a set of small files we save little, because (particularly on platter), avoiding being read-bound by being seek-bound instead is little improvement.

 Only checks within file sets with the same size, to avoid including files that cannot be exact content duplicates.
 That can still help a bunch.

+That said, in some cases, e.g. a large set of small files, we save little because (particularly on platter), avoiding being read-bound while becoming seek-bound instead is little improvement.
+On SSD seeks are a lot cheaper so this is still better.

 Example: